 4. Make sure to implement ETL best practices on Azure

-Auditing, restart ability, error logging should be implemented in Azure data lake to trace the data movement.
+Auditing, restart ability, error logging should implement in Azure data lake to trace the data movement.
 This also helps to rectify the error that might occur during data movement/mapping.
-In our use case, we were dealing with a large number of files on a daily basis.
-Hence, it was important to keep track of vital details like the number of records processed, the number of records rejected and reasons for rejection etc. for every execution.
+In our use case, we were dealing with a large number of files daily.
+Hence, it was important to keep track of vital details like the number of records processed, the number of records rejected and reasons for rejection, etc. for every execution.
 For this, we implemented an auditing mechanism by designing Azure data factory pipelines which helped in reconciliation.
 To avoid the entire execution of the workflow after failure, we implemented the restart ability mechanism which would restart the workflow execution from the last point of failure.

 Our experience with Azure

-Another huge advantage Azure has is that it is easy to learn and documentation around it is really good.
-I would also like to mention the ever-supportive Azure community which has rescued me a number of times.
+Another huge advantage Azure has is that it is easy to learn and documentation around it is good.
+I would also like to mention the ever-supportive Azure community which has rescued me several times.

 If you have questions or need to discuss anything around Azure from the article, you can get in touch with me here: firstname.lastname@example.org